 Fluid volume deficit is often used interchangeably with the term “dehydration,” but they aren’t exactly the same thing.
 Dehydration refers specifically to the loss of body water as opposed to body fluid.
 What’s the difference?
 Electrolytes.
 If a patient has just lost water but no electrolytes, they’ll have slightly different issues—and require slightly different treatment—then a patient who has lost wholesale body fluids, which contains water and electrolytes

 Monitor total fluid intake and output every 8 hours and every hour for the unstable client.

 Monitor daily weight for sudden decreases, especially in the presence of decreasing urine output or active fluid loss.
-Weigh client on same scale with same type of clothing at same time of day, preferably before breakfast.
-Body weight changes reflect changes in body fluid volume.
-A 1-pound weight loss reflects a fluid loss of about 500 cc.
+Weigh client on the same scale with the same type of clothing at the same time of day, preferably before breakfast.
+Bodyweight changes reflect changes in body fluid volume.
+A 1-pound weight loss reflects a fluid loss of about 500 ccs.

 Check orthostatic blood pressures with client lying, sitting, and standing.
 A 15 mm Hg drop when upright or an increase of 15 beats/minute in the pulse rate are seen with deficient fluid volume.